moehriegitt/hob3l/README.md

     make test
 ```

-The resulting executable is called 'hob3l.x'.
+The resulting executable is called 'hob3l.exe' (also under Linux --
+this is so that it also works under Windows).

 Parallel building should be fully supported using the `-j` option to
 make.